malawson/rabbitmq-ecs-autoclustering/README.md

 Deployment
 ----------
-Below are some main steps for building and deploying these auto clustering rabbitmq containers in ECS; adjust as you see fit.
+Below are some main steps for building and deploying these auto clustering rabbitmq docker images in ECS; adjust as you see fit.

 - IAM Policy for ECS Instances